syndit/com.synditcorp.ruleengine/README.md

  1. compositeFailActions -  ArrayList<String>

 If a composite field is not to be used, set it to an empty array ([]), or don't include it in the record.

+###Thread Rule fields

+_Thread_ rules are considered composite rules because they process all the rules listed in the compositeRules field list.
+But, _thread_ rules only have the compositePassScore and compositeFailScore composite fields.
+The scoring composite field lists cannot be set, but scores accumulated in the threads can be referenced after evaluation.
+Also, none of the field values for the rules called by the rules listed in the compositeRules list are available outside the thread in which they are processed.
+So, rules referenced by _thread_ rules must be able to be processed independently of other parent thread rules.
+But, variable values in the Variables collection when the thread rule is called are available to the thread rules.

 ## Accessing field values from other rules at runtime